-The cost of having a child in Hong Kong varies greatly from one hospital to another.
-While giving birth in the public sector is extremely affordable and can be paid with your Octopus, private sector medical fees are amongst the most expensive in the world.
-Plus, costs vary tremendously depending on the obstetrician, hospital and room type.
+The cost of giving birth in Hong Kong can vary greatly.
+While giving birth in the public sector is very affordable, private sector medical fees are amongst the highest in the world.
+Costs also vary tremendously depending on the doctor, hospital and room type.

 Costs of antenatal & postnatal care

 Hong Kong’s Department of Health offers special care for mother-to-be and mothers thanks to the Maternal and Child Health Centres (MCHC).
 Those centers can be found all over the city within your Cluster.
 Click here to find the nearest one.

 All eligible women (owners of a valid HKID) are allowed to access the services of a MCHC.
 The centres provide prenatal and postnatal care for free.

 (2) Private sector

 In Hong Kong, private sector fees are not regulated.
 Therefore antenatal and postnatal costs vary greatly according to the location and provider.
 According to AD MediLink’s research, prenatal care that is provided by obstetricians ranges between HK$30,000 and HK$60,000 on average, and is very likely to increase if you are having a high-risk pregnancy and require more follow-ups.

 ➜ EXPERT TIP: Depending on where you are going for your pre/post-natal care, it might be possible to lower the costs by sharing the visits between a private midwife and a private OBGYN.
 Some providers in Hong Kong have designed packages specifically for this.

 There are three types of fees and charges within public sector.

 ○ Eligible persons (HK residents with valid HKID):